Burgum suffers basketball injury, may miss GOP debate

-North Dakota Gov. Doug Burgum (R) injured himself while playing basketball Tuesday, making it unclear if he’ll be able to attend the first GOP debate Wednesday, according to multiple news outlets.
+North Dakota Gov. Doug Burgum (R) injured himself while playing basketball Tuesday, making it unclear if he’ll be able to attend the first GOP debate Wednesday, a spokesperson for his campaign confirmed.

 Burgum was playing pickup basketball with members of his campaign when he got injured, and was later transported to an emergency room in Milwaukee, according to CNN, which was the first to report the news.

+A spokesperson for the Burgum campaign confirmed that the North Dakota governor suffered an ACL tear but would still be doing a pre-debate walkthrough.
+A determination will be made later about whether Burgum joins the other seven candidates on the debate stage.

-Burgum appeared to confirm the news reports in a post on X, the platform formerly known as Twitter, saying “I’ve played lots of pick-up games in my day!
+Burgum brushed off the incident in a post on X, the platform formerly known as Twitter, saying “I’ve played lots of pick-up games in my day!
 This isn’t the first time one has sent me to the ER.
 Appreciate all the well-wishes! #TeamBurgum,” and posted an older photo of him playing basketball

 “Wishing Doug Burgum well,” biotech entrepreneur Vivek Ramaswamy wrote.
 “Looking forward to seeing him on stage tonight.”